Asquera/elasticsearch-workshop-book/src/queries/aggregations/filter_aggs.md

 }'
 ```

-✅ Build an equivalent query that uses a `filter` aggregation instead of the `query` block from the search reqest above.
+✅ Build an equivalent search request that uses a `filter` aggregation instead of the `query` block from the search reqest above.

 <details>
 <summary>Possible solution</summary>